VL-ocean/lucky-paw/README.md

 ![Lucky Paw logo](./README-images/lucky-paw-logo-readme.png)

 This project is a sample of a website for "Lucky Paw" animal shelter.
 Its goal is to help people find a pet to adopt.
 Users can find out about the pets online, schedule a visit and get information about the address and opening hours of the shelter.
-The website can be extended to include a donation section, events section or visitors` reviews.

 ![Responsice Mockup](./README-images/responsive.png)

 ## User Experience (UX)

  ### User stories
  #### 1. User stories based on business goals
 - As an animal shelter owner, I want to familiarize users with the shelter and pets, so I can attract potential customers.